vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_kleenex.md

 Read more how to add a template (via the HA frontend itself) here on my [advanced Templates page](homeassistant_templates#how-to-add-a-template).

 #### Dashboard code

-This is the corresponding dashboard YAML code for the screenshot.

 <details>
   <summary><b>> Click here to see the corresponding dashboard YAML code >></b></summary>